 Day 3 Morning flight to Paro, BHUTAN

-Day 5 Fly to Bumthang
+Day 4 Fly to Tashigang

-Day 6 In Bumthang
+Day 9 In Bumthang

-This morning we have short hike to Lhodrak Kharchhu Monastery founded by Namkhai Nyingpo Rinpoche in 1984 and has become part of an extensive effort to preserve and revitalize Tibetan culture.
-The monks regular curriculum include reading, memorizing the daily prayers, learning dharma dances, drawing mandalas, learning the melodies of sacred rituals, learning the use of ceremonial instruments and the art of making sacrificial objects, along with the basics of contemplation and instruction on the different stages of tantra.
-The afternoon is left at leisure to enjoy the atmosphere of the location of Bumthang (B,L,D)
+This afternoon we have short hike to Lhodrak Kharchhu Monastery founded by Namkhai Nyingpo Rinpoche in 1984 and has become part of an extensive effort to preserve and revitalize Tibetan culture.
+The monks regular curriculum include reading, memorizing the daily prayers, learning dharma dances, drawing mandalas, learning the melodies of sacred rituals, learning the use of ceremonial instruments and the art of making sacrificial objects, along with the basics of contemplation and instruction on the different stages of tantra.(B,L,D)

-Day 7 Drive from Bumthang to Trongsa
+Day 10 Drive from Bumthang to Trongsa

 We stop at Chumey, a wide fertile valley where wheat, barley, potatoes and buckwheat are cultivated.
 It is particularly know for its famous wool weaving called “Bumthang Yathra”.
 Later we drive (2.5 hours) to Trongsa crossing Yutong-la pass (3,400m/ 11,155 ft).
 The road climbs steeply through coniferous forest into a wide, open cultivated valley known as the Chumey valley.
 Finally the road winds down the pass to Trongsa.
-On arrival we visitTrongsa Dzong, built in 1648 it was the seat of power over central and eastern Bhutan and Ta Dzong, recently opened fort in Trongsa.
+On arrival we visit Trongsa Dzong, built in 1648 it was the seat of power over central and eastern Bhutan and Ta Dzong, recently opened fort in Trongsa.
 The Ta Dzong, a cylindrical stone structure rising five stories, was built in 1652 by ChogyalMinjur Tempa. with eyes painted at four cardinal points.
-Overnight Yangkhill hotel with dinner (B,L,D)
+Overnight Tendrel Resort with dinner (B,L,D)

-Day 8 Drive from Trongsa to Punahka
+Day 11 Drive from Trongsa to Punahka

-Day 10 In Punakha
+Day 12 In Punakha

 After breakfast we hike to Khamsum Yuelay Namgyal Choeten, a moderate half hour hike through the rice paddies.
 Next we visit Punakha Dzong, a fortress built by Zhabdrung Ngawang Namgyal in 1637.
 Punakha served as the capital of Bhutan until 1955 and it still is the winter residence of the Central Monk Body.
 Later enjoy a picnic lunch on the banks of the Punak Chhu in the stunning dzong which straddles the confluence of the Mo Chhu (Mother River) and Pho Chhu (Father River).
 After lunch we drive to the village of Talo for a walk in the beautiful and quiet grounds of the village temple and visit the home village of the Kingdom’s four Queens (B,L,D)

-Day 11 Drive Punakha to Thimpu.
+Day 13 Drive Punakha to Thimpu.
 Visit Thimphu

 Our drive (3 hours) this morning is via the Dochula Pass (3100m).
 The pass is marked by a large massive choeten, 108 smaller choetens (Druk Wangyel Choetens) and prayer flags.
 The pass offers the most spectacular view over the high peaks of the eastern Himalayas.
 We arrive at Thimphu the capital town of Bhutan and the centre of government, religion and commerce, Thimphu is a unique city with a mixture of modern development alongside ancient traditions.
 On arrival in Thimphu we check-in to our hotel.
 After lunch we We visit the National Library, which holds a vast collection of ancient Buddhist texts and manuscripts, some dating back several hundred years and the Textile and Folk Heritage Museum – these museums, both of which opened in 2001, provide fascinating insights into Bhutanese material culture and way of life.
-Two nights at the Pedling hotel with dinner (B,L,D)
+Two nights at the Kisa Hotel with dinner (B,L,D)

-Day 12 In Thimpu
+Day 14 In Thimpu

 This morning we visit the National Memorial Chorten.
 The building of this landmark was envisaged by the third king, His Majesty Jigme Dorji Wangchuck, as a monument to world peace and prosperity.
 Completed in 1974 after his untimely death, it is both a memorial to the Late King (“the Father of modern Bhutan”) and a monument to world peace.
 The paintings and statues inside the monument provide a deep insight into Buddhist philosophy.
 The afternoon is left free to explore the town perhaps to shop at some of the excellent souvenir market stalls (B,L,D)

-Day 14 Paro – Kathmandu
+Day 16 Fly Paro – Kathmandu

 Early morning transfer to the airport for our flight to Kathmandu.
 Tour ends (B)

-Price includes –
+Price includes

 All transportation by a/c bus